 Shartlesville is a tiny town located in the state of Pennsylvania.
 With a population of 404 people and just one neighborhood, Shartlesville is the 1021st largest community in Pennsylvania.
-Shartlesville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Shartlesville was built prior to World War II, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Shartlesville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Shartlesville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Shartlesville are a mix of both white- and blue-collar jobs.
 Overall, Shartlesville is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Shartlesville who work in office and administrative support (18.67%), law enforcement and fire fighting (18.07%), and management occupations (8.43%).

 Also of interest is that Shartlesville has more people living here who work in computers and math than 95% of the places in the US.